MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 Works, except the fetchuserlevel function is not waiting for the key to be generated, resulting in an infinite number of awaits.
 Will investigate the above on the next commit.

+### Sprint 3 - Commit 22 (feature/apiconnection)
+Temporarily made fetchuserlevel return a dummy value until the above has been fixed removed some old comments removed getUserID as User ID should not be stored client-side, only the token changed fetchUserID to getUserID, since it serves the same purpose Removed userLevel from token. getUserID now retrieves the token as a parameter, then validates the token before returning the ID. updated dynamic posts page to reflect the above changes.

 ## Currently working on:
 Implimenting Mock authentication where required.